 - the work is collaborative - students work with me and with each other.

-- we focus on topics such as climate change and disaster, migration, racism, and cities.
+- we focus on topics such as magic, education, racism, journalism, and science.

 - I encourage students to understand reading and writing in relation to communities outside of the classroom.

-If this sounds like fun, then sign up for a class with me!
+If this sounds like fun, then sign up for an EWRT class with me!